defra-design/accessibility/src/resources/content/how-to-write-accessibility-statement.md

 #### How to approach writing your simple version:

 1. Tell users what they can do, not what they cannot do.
-If most common tasks can be completed, say that, but explain any things they may experience.
+If most common tasks can be completed, say that, but explain any problems they may experience.
 2. Consider if any particular group of users will not be able to complete common tasks.
 If so, say what that is and explain what they should do instead.
 3. Aim to explain how the accessibility issues will affect them as they use the site, not just what the technical issue is.
 Imagine that you are explaining to users what they might find from their point of view.
 4. It’s OK to leave out some issues, if you know that they are unlikely to be encountered.